 Need some advice?

-If you are concerned about whether you are in the correct fund for your individual circumstances we recommend you complete our risk profiler to establish if you are in the correct fund and then seek the advice of an authorised financial adviser if necessary.
-An authorised financial adviser will take all your personal circumstances into consideration when advising on your investment and retirement savings and which fund is appropriate for you.
+If you are concerned about whether you are in the correct fund for your individual circumstances we recommend you complete our risk profiler to establish if you are in the correct fund and then seek the advice of a financial adviser if necessary.
+A financial adviser will take all your personal circumstances into consideration when advising on your investment and retirement savings and which fund is appropriate for you.